-During 2014 the Upline email was implemented in three countries: Monaco, Kazakhstan and France.
 So far no requests for information or reports of concerns have been received.

-Corporate Social Responsibility overview table (see page 54)
+Corporate Social Responsibility overview table (see page 58)

-31 - Percentage of employees trained in discrimination prevention and use of the Upline assistance and protection tool
+31 - Percentage of employees trained in discrimination prevention and the use of the Upline assistance and protection tool

-In 2014 training courses took place in Monaco, Kazakhstan and France.

-84% of the employees who were scheduled to participate successfully completed the training course and related test.
+After Monaco, Kazakhstan and France in 2014, in 2015 training courses took place in West African countries.
+90% of the employees who were scheduled to participate successfully completed the training course and related test.